ilikescience/ilikescience.github.io/_posts/2018-11-12-just-in-time-design.markdown

 ### Lot sizes of one: the ultimate lot size and flexibility

 **Ship in the smallest increment possible.** The "lot size" in manufacturing refers to the number of parts that get delivered as a group.
-For just-in-time design, in smaller batches make it much easier to see the impact of each change.
+For just-in-time design, delivering in smaller batches make it much easier to see the impact of each change.

 Delivering in smaller increments also makes the feedback loops more forgiving.
 If one design doesn't achieve the desired outcome, the next design is adjusted and improved.